sidhutan/Digit-Recogintion-with-RNN-/README.md

 Project Digit Recognition with RNN (Recurrent Neural Net with LSTM)

-Project nameDigit Recognition with RNN (Recurrent Neural Net with LSTM) Apr 2018 – May 2018
+Digit Recognition with RNN (Recurrent Neural Net with LSTM) Apr 2018 – May 2018
 Project description-Created a recurrent neural net with 98% accuracy -Used Mnist dataset from tensorflow